marcprux/MemoZ/README.md

-# μmemo – micro-memoization with Swift value types
+# Swift μmemo – micro-memoization

 μmemo is a very simple memoization library that caches the the result of a pure function or calculated property for any Hashable value type.
 It uses `NSCache` to automatically purge memozied values.